-Primary climate-related risk driver Market: Uncertainty in market signals and economic incentives (e.g. quotas, renewable portfolio standards, and tendering systems) and financial incentives (e.g. tax incentives, grants, loans, rebates, and production incentives).
+Although we compete in key markets that do not require solar-specific government subsidies or support programs, our net sales and profits remain subject, in the near term, to regulation and variability based on the availability and size of government subsidies and economic incentives (e.g. quotas, renewable portfolio standards, and tendering systems) and financial incentives (e.g. tax incentives, grants, loans, rebates, and production incentives).
 The reduction, elimination, or expiration of government subsidies, economic incentives, tax incentives, renewable energy targets, and other support for on-grid solar electricity applications, or other adverse public policies, such as tariffs or other trade remedies imposed on solar cells and modules, could negatively impact demand and/or price levels for our solar modules and systems and limit our growth or lead to a reduction in our net sales, thereby adversely impacting our operating results.
 Although we expect to become less impacted by, and less dependent on these forms of government support over time, such programs will continue to play varying roles in accelerating the adoption of PV solar power systems around the world.
-The 30% Investment Tax Credit (ITC) has been an important economic driver of solar installations in the U.S. Its extension through 2019 is expected to contribute to greater medium term demand visibility in the U.S. The positive impact of the ITC has depended to a large degree on the availability of tax equity for project financing, and any significant reduction in the availability of tax equity in the future could make it more difficult to develop and construct projects requiring financing.
+The 30% Investment Tax Credit (ITC) has been an important economic driver of solar installations in the U.S. Its extension through 2019 has contributed to greater medium-term demand visibility in the U.S. The positive impact of the ITC has depended to a large degree on the availability of tax equity for project financing, and any significant reduction in the availability of tax equity in the future could make it more difficult to develop and construct projects requiring financing.
 However, this risk is expected to decline over the next few years as utility ownership of solar is expected to increase.